retooth2/xenharmlib/doc/prim_seq.rst

 -------------------------------------------------------

 While sequences define a melody flow in concrete terms (for example:
-The melody flow of "Marry Had a Little Lamb" in C major), interval fans abstract away the tonic center (the melodic flow of "Marry Had a Little Lamb" in *some* key).
+The melody flow of "Mary Had a Little Lamb" in C major), interval fans abstract away the tonic center (the melodic flow of "Mary Had a Little Lamb" in *some* key).
 This abstraction can be calculated using the :meth:`~xenharmlib.core.freq_repr_seq.FreqReprSeq.to_interval_fan` method, which expects the pitch or note defining the tonic of the